-A member of the national development team, Emily Nishikawa made her Olympic debut at Sochi 2014 one year after she first competed at the FIS World Championships.
+Emily Nishikawa made her Olympic debut at Sochi 2014 the year after she first competed at the FIS World Championships.
 Nishikawa had competed at three editions of the FIS World Under-23 Championships in 2010, 2011 and 2012, posting a top result of 16th in the 10km free in 2011.

 Nishikawa made her World Cup debut in January 2008 and in recent years has split her time between that elite circuit and the NorAm Cup.
 She was the overall Nor-Am Cup champion in 2013-14 and 2014-15, posting six wins in the latter season.
 She was third overall in the 2016-17 Nor-Am Cup standings when she had four victories.
 Nishikawa has finished in the top-30 twice individually in her World Cup career.